ringcentral/integration-blog/_posts/2019-05-24-use-react-hooks-with-storage-as-global-state-management.md

 };
 ```

-It is very simple to use it.
+It is very simple to use hooks.
 Just get `state` and `setState` from `useStorage` hook, and your component is connected with storage data.
 You can get the online demo page [here](https://embbnux.github.io/use-global-storage-demo/).
-To get full code in this Github [repo](https://github.com/embbnux/use-global-storage-demo).
+To get full code, refer to this Github [repo](https://github.com/embbnux/use-global-storage-demo).

 ## Conclusion

-This article provides a new way to manage global state with react hook and storage.
+This article provides a new way to manage global state with react hooks and storage.
 Hope you will like this library: [use-global-storage](https://github.com/embbnux/use-global-storage).